Reduction in overall compute costs to process data

 Instantly answering a customer’s voice request for a particular program while turning billions of individual interactions into actionable insights, strained Comcast’s IT infrastructure and data analytics and data science teams.
 To make matters more complicated, Comcast needed to deploy models to a disjointed and disparate range of environments: cloud, on-prem, and even directly to devices in some instances.

 Comcast realized they needed to modernize their entire approach to analytics from data ingest to the deployment of machine learning models that deliver new features that delight their customers.
-Today, the Databricks Unified Analytics Platform enables Comcast to build rich datasets at a massive scale, optimize machine learning at scale, streamline workflows across teams, foster collaboration, reduce infrastructure complexity, and deliver superior customer experiences.
+Today, the Databricks Lakehouse Platform enables Comcast to build rich data sets and optimize machine learning at scale, streamline workflows across teams, foster collaboration, reduce infrastructure complexity, and deliver superior customer experiences.

-- Simplified infrastructure management: reduced operational costs through automated cluster management and cost management features such as autoscaling and spot instances./li>
+Simplified infrastructure management: reduced operational costs through automated cluster management and cost management features such as autoscaling and spot instances.

 In the intensely competitive entertainment industry, there is no time to press the pause button.
 Armed with a unified approach to analytics, Comcast can now fast forward into the future of AI-powered entertainment – keeping viewers engaged and delighted with competition-beating customer experiences.